weareopensource/Swift/README.md

 This project is a Swift stack that can be ran as a standalone FrontEnd.
 Or in a fullstack with another repo of your choice (ex: [Node](https://github.com/weareopensource/Node), [Vue](https://github.com/weareopensource/Vue)).

-More informations about us in our [global repo](https://github.com/weareopensource/weareopensource.github.io)

 Quick links :

 * [Mindset and what we would like to create](https://weareopensource.me/)